-- You must collect and submit to the court evidence that your version of the events is true.
+- You must collect and submit evidence to the court that your version of the events is true.

-- Second, there are different levels of “proof.”
+There are different levels of “proof.”
 Your case must also meet certain legal requirements.

-- You may have seen television shows where lawyers use the term “beyond a reasonable doubt”.
+- You may have seen television shows where lawyers use the term “beyond a reasonable doubt.”
 That is the level of “standard of proof” used in criminal trials.

-In a non-criminal case like the case you have in District Court, you need to prove your case by a “preponderance of the evidence."
+- In a non-criminal case, you need to prove your case by a “preponderance of the evidence."
 This means that you must persuade the court that your version is more likely to be true than not to be true.

-The Court will consider whether:
+The court will consider whether:

 - you have suffered a loss or injury that can be compensated with a fixed sum of money; and

 - the party named in your complaint is the party responsible for your loss or injury.